vladi1995/PetyaPanayotovaDesignStudioWithServer/README.md

 The project is designed as a platform for a Design Studio regarding cards for different occasions.
 User can login/register and then he/she can upload, modify or edit cards in 5 categories.
 They can also write comments, buy and like other cards.

 This project was created by [Vladislav Dimitrov](https://github.com/vladi1995) for the purposes of React. js Softuni Course, February-March 2023.
+It is a full-stack application as both client and server part are written by me.

 The project is uploaded in render: [Live](https://petyadesignstudio.onrender.com/)